 Koh Lanta Yai has 9 beaches, all located on the West Coast of the island and one on the very Southern tip of the island in a designated national park area which you need to pay to enter.
-All the other beaches are free to visit, although the beach front on sone of the smaller beaches is dominated by a small number of resorts giving the impression of there being private beaches when in fact if you can reach any of the beaches along public access roads or paths.
+All the other beaches are free to visit, although the beach front of some of the smaller beaches is dominated by a small number of resorts giving the impression of there being private beaches when infact if you can reach any of the beaches along public access roads or paths.

 Places to Visit in Koh Lanta

-The most popular way to spend a day out in Koh Lanta is to rent a motorbike and travel around the island on it’s ring road.
-The whole journey can be done in a day including stops to see things and for food and drink.
+The most popular way to spend a day out in Koh Lanta is to rent a motorbike and travel around the island on its ring road.
+The whole journey can be done in a day including stops to see things, and breaks for food and drink.

 Visiting the different beaches on West Coast is something most visitors will enjoy.
 There are some great viewpoints of the coastline visible from the coastal road, most notably across the picturesque Bamboo Beach.